An outstanding illustrator portfolio makes all the difference between you getting hired.

 For example, if your portfolio included illustrations for Nike (I chose a big company on purpose), potential customers and clients will assume you know what you are doing, and are amazing at what you do too.

 If you don’t have any commissioned work, that’s ok!
-Show your personal work and the pieces which you are most proud of.
+Show your personal work and the pieces which you’re proud of.
 Having no commissioned work isn’t the be all and end all, but it definitely helps.

 Tip 6 – If you have it, include commissioned work to raise your social proof